 The Deputy Police and Crime Commissioner for Gwent is Ms Eleri Thomas MBE.

-- More than 20 years’ experience of working in leadership and management roles in Wales, complemented extensively by service and practice development for children and young people.
+Eleri has more than 20 years’ experience working in strategic leadership and management roles in Wales, complemented extensively by service and practice development for children and young people.

 £52,500 per annum